 Diagnosis & Care

 If you’re experiencing symptoms like heavy bleeding and chronic pain, talk with a gynecologist.
-You may have fibroids, endometriosis, or adenomyosis, and being diagnosed is the first step to receiving treatment and improving your quality of life.
+You may have fibroids, endometriosis, or adenomyosis, and being diagnosed is the first step to receiving fibroid pain treatment NYC and improving your quality of life.